caleblopez96/Instagram-Like-Automation/README.md

 This script is built using JavaScript.

 **License:**
-This script is released under the Open Source MIT license.
+This script is released under the Open Source MIT License.

 **Acknowledgments:**
 This script was inspired by similar scripts found on GitHub and other online resources.